The Trial of Amalrik and Ubozhko, Nov 1970 (17.1)

-They were charged under Article 190-1 of the Russian Criminal Code.
+They were charged under Article 190-1 (RSFSR Criminal Code).

-A. Amalrik was accused of writing and circulating the works Will the Soviet Union Survive Until 1984?, Involuntary Journey to Siberia, “A Letter to A. Kuznetsov” [1], and Russian Painting of the Last Ten Years, and also of giving an interview to foreign correspondents.
+Amalrik was accused of writing and circulating: Will the Soviet Union Survive Until 1984?
+An Involuntary Journey to Siberia, “A Letter to A. Kuznetsov” [3], and Russian Painting of the Last Ten Years, and also of giving an interview to foreign correspondents.

 “An answer to the question whether I plead guilty.